Best Cheap Health Insurance in Connecticut (2026)

 It's a good idea to choose a company with a strong customer service reputation because you may have an easier time using your insurance and filing a claim down the road.

 • Anthem is a Blue Cross Blue Shield company.
-That means Anthem customers have access to the Blue Cross Blue Shield network, which has 1.7 million doctors and hospitals nationwide.
+That means Anthem customers have access to the Blue Cross Blue Shield network, which has more than 2 million doctors and hospitals nationwide.

 ConnectiCare isn't a good medical insurance choice for most people in Connecticut.

-ConnectiCare's plans are more expensive than Anthem's.
-Plus, the company has poor customer satisfaction.
-ConnectiCare gets three times the number of complaints expected for a company its size.
+ConnectiCare's plans are more expensive than Anthem's, and it has some bad customer reviews.
+ConnectiCare gets more than triple the number of complaints expected for a company its size.

-ConnectiCare also only sells one Silver plan in Connecticut, which limits your choices.
-In contrast, Anthem offers two different Silver plans, so you can compare options and find one that works for you.
+ConnectiCare also sells only one type of health care plan in Connecticut, which limits your choices.
+In contrast, Anthem offers HMO and PPO plans, so you can compare options and find one that works for you.

 How much is health insurance in Connecticut?